Composite part design criteria

 Three additional factors must be considered when designing with fiber: fiber type, fiber form and fiber orientation or architecture.
 Orientation refers to fiber direction in relation to the longest part dimension.
 Typically, fiber architecture is tailored in the direction of the primary loads placed on a structure, a design principle comparable to what civil engineers use to orient steel reinforcing bars in a concrete structure.
-Common orientations are parallel (longitudinal or 0°), circumferential (90°) and helical (usually ±33° to ±45°).
-However, fiber direction can vary greatly.
-For example, a 54° winding angle satisfies both the circumferential (hoop) and longitudinal (axial) strength requirements of most pipes and pressure vessels, usually manufactured by the filament winding process.
-However, if more stress is placed on the pipe in the axial direction, as is the case with an unsupported span, a ±20°/±70° fiber orientation will provide a stiffer bending modulus for increased axial strength.
+Common orientations are unidirectional (longitudinal or 0°), cross-ply (90°) and angle or off-axis plies (usually ±33° to ±45°).
+However, fiber orientations also may vary from these more common orientations, depending on the particular applications.
+Angle plies carry shear loads, and are necessary to reinforce unidirectional, longitudinal plies.
+Angle differences between plies should be minimized, that is, a stacking sequence should be [0°/45°/90°/-45°] rather than [0°/90°/45°/-45°] to minimize interlaminar shear stresses caused by the anisotropic plies.

 Composites, by nature, enable designers to tailor fiber architecture to match the performance requirements for a specific part.
-Laminates may be designed to be isotropic or anisotropic, balanced or unbalanced, symmetrical or asymmetrical — depending on the in-use forces a component must withstand (italicized terms are defined in our Glossary of Terms”).
+Laminates may be designed to be isotropic (with balanced stacked laminates to imitate the performance of legacy materials) or anisotropic, balanced or unbalanced, symmetrical or asymmetrical — depending on the in-use forces a component must withstand (italicized terms are defined in our “Glossary of Terms”).

 An understanding of layered or laminated structural behavior is vital to effective composite component design.
-Adhesion between laminate layers (called plies) is critical; poor adhesion can result in delamination under stress, strain, impact and/or other load conditions.
+Adhesion between laminate layers (called plies) created by resin wet-out is critical; poor adhesion can result in delamination under stress, strain, impact and/or other load conditions.